 Add the voatsiperifery pepper to the milk and infuse for 24h.
 Pass through the chinois (conical sieve) and keep the milk between 55-60 degrees.

 Assembly: Cut the pastry into 5cm squares.
 Bake at 320°F with a non-stick baking mat on top for 20 minutes.
 When the pastry is cool, cut some smaller squares (4cm approximately).
-Sprinkle with crystalline jasmine and put in the oven at 180°C for 3 minutes then remove from the oven and leave to cool.
+Sprinkle with crystalline jasmine and put in the oven at 180°C for three minutes then remove from the oven and leave to cool.
 Pipe the vanilla Chantilly around the base and sides of the 5×5 stainless steel square using a small spatula Start with one square of puff pastry (approx. ½ cm thick) and pipe a small amount of the vanilla Chantilly on top to cover the pastry and then a layer of jasmine jelly.
-Repeat this step 3 times.
+Repeat this step three times.
 Close the square with the vanilla Chantilly (around 1.75oz of Chantilly in total) Keep the millefeuille in the freezer for 10 mins.
-Warm the metal square with a blowtorch to release from the edges and remove the millefeuille, placing it carefully in the center of the plate Place the royal icing on the top and finish with 4 small spoons of voatsiperyfery foam milk around the outside of the plate, one on each side of the millefeuille cube.
+Warm the metal square with a blowtorch to release from the edges and remove the millefeuille, placing it carefully in the center of the plate Place the royal icing on the top and finish with four small spoons of voatsiperyfery foam milk around the outside of the plate, one on each side of the millefeuille cube.